| Education for Life: Preparing Children to Meet

 basic methods to increase a child's happiness)

-practical guide to drawing the best out of classrooms of children with
+to drawing the best out of classrooms of children with all different specific

-need to encouraged to strive for the highest potential they can imagine
+encouraged to strive for the highest potential they can imagine for themselves)

 (Explanations of what each of these tools are as well as the weaknesses